walchko/github-blog/source/blog/Raspbian/LCD-Kiosk.md

+---
-# Setting Up an RPi as a Kiosk
+title: Setting Up an RPi as a Kiosk with the RPi Foundation LCD
+date: 12 Sept 2018
+---

 ## Assembly